nanoframework/System.Net.WebSockets/README.md

 The server shares a common websocket base with the Client implementation.

 ### Creating a Server
 To start a new server, create a `WebsocketServer` with optional `WebSocketServerOptions`.
 By default this will start a selfhosted server on port 80, by setting the `Prefix` and `Port` options you can specify on what port and what prefix this server will listen.
 The default prefix is `/`.
-It’s recommended to set the `MaxClients` to make sure the server does not run out of resources.
+ItÂ’s recommended to set the `MaxClients` to make sure the server does not run out of resources.

-If you want to host a webapp to interact with the websocket server, it’s best to intergrate the websocket server directly with nanoFramework WebServer or HttpListner.
+If you want to host a webapp to interact with the websocket server, itÂ’s best to intergrate the websocket server directly with nanoFramework WebServer or HttpListner.
 To do this set the option `IsStandAlone` to `false`.

 To start the websocket server simply call `Start`.